InsightsByIvy/Credit-Card-Fraud-Detection/README.md

 It includes:
  - Data extraction and transformation using **SQL**
  - Conducted detailed data exploration and preprocessing using Python in a Jupyter Notebook.
- - Creation of insightful interactive dashboard to present key findings and support decision-making
+ - Created an insightful interactive Tableau dashboard to present key findings and support decision-making

 ## Dataset